-The P&EAD inspector documents the results of the inspection, including any issues identified (such as inadequate implementation or maintenance of required BMPs, inadequate SWPPP or WPCP documentation, and missing inspection records) via the Web-based database management system, described in Section 5.2.
-When issues are identified, the inspector can also capture images and location information (such as GPS coordinates) that can be stored in the inspection database system.
-The Web-based database allows the P&EAD to effectively and efficiently share the inspection results with the project proponent and the project management team.
+P&EAD inspector documents the results of the inspection, including any issues identified (such as inadequate implementation or maintenance of required BMPs, inadequate SWPPP or WPCP documentation, and missing inspection records) via the Web-based database management system, described in Section 5.2.
+When issues are identified, the inspector can also capture images and location information (such as Global Positioning System [GPS] coordinates) that can be stored in the inspection results with the project proponent and the project management team.
 The database records the information from all inspections and re-inspections.